-Grand Marshall Beebalm has masses of beautiful clusters of fragrant fuchsia flowers at the ends of the stems from mid summer to early fall, which are most effective when planted in groupings.
-The flowers are excellent for cutting.
-Its fragrant pointy leaves remain forest green in colour throughout the season.
+Petite Delight Monarda has masses of beautiful clusters of fragrant purple flowers at the ends of the stems from mid to late summer, which are most effective when planted in groupings.
+Its fragrant pointy leaves remain forest green in color throughout the season.